 Our advertisers continue to participate in our marketplace primarily through CPC, or cost-per-click, bidding.
 Advertisers that use this method submit CPC bids for each user click on an advertised rate for a hotel.
 By clicking on a given rate, an individual user is referred to that advertiser's website where the user can complete the booking.
-Advertisers can submit and adjust CPC bids on our marketplace frequently - as often as daily - on a property-by-property and market-by-market basis and provide us with information on hotel room and other accommodation rates and availability on a near-real time basis.
-With "bid modifiers", advertisers can adjust their bids for referrals according to a variety of dimensions, including time-to-travel and length-of-stay.
+Advertisers can submit and adjust CPC bids on our marketplace frequently - as often as daily - on a property-by-property and market-by-market basis, and provide us with information on hotel room and other accommodation rates and availability on a near-real time basis.

-In 2020, we also began to offer our advertisers the opportunity to advertise and promote their business through hotel/accommodation sponsored placements on our websites.
+We also offer our advertisers the opportunity to advertise and promote their business through hotel/ accommodation sponsored placements on our websites.
 This service is generally also priced on a CPC basis, and guarantees that advertiser placement in a pre-selected slot at the top of our search results.